An A-to-Z guide on Vietnam business registration [Updated 2024]

 Types of company structures in Vietnam

-Based on the 2020 Law on Enterprises of Vietnam, there are five types of business entities:
+Based on the 2020 Law on Enterprises of Vietnam, there are 7 types of business entities:

-• Joint Stock Company: A joint stock company is a business entity with its capital divided into equal shares owned by shareholders, who can be individuals or organizations, and the company can issue shares to attract capital.
+Joint Stock Company (JSC): A joint stock company is a business entity with its capital divided into equal shares owned by shareholders, who can be individuals or organizations, and the company can issue shares to attract capital.
+Establishing a JSC provides benefits like expanded capital through share sales and clear ownership transfer processes.
+Yet, it entails challenges such as complex legal requirements, intricate organization structures, lengthy Vietnam business registrations, and high operational expenses.

-These types of entities vary in their structure, ownership and liability responsibilities, providing options for entrepreneurs and businesses in Vietnam.
+These entities vary in structure, ownership, and liability responsibilities, providing options for entrepreneurs and businesses in Vietnam.
 Before proceeding with Vietnam business registration, you should determine the type of business entity you intend to establish.

 >>> See more: Business opportunities in Vietnam